PAPIsdotio/latam-2018/cfp-guidelines.md

 ## Tips and rules

-You can tips on how to craft a good proposal, how to submit it, and some rules [here](https://github.com/PAPIsdotio/general/blob/master/cfp-tips-rules.md).
+You can see tips on how to craft a good proposal, how to submit it, and some rules [here](https://github.com/PAPIsdotio/general/blob/master/cfp-tips-rules.md).
 We will be receiving several proposals covering the same topics.
 They will be blind-reviewed by our Program Committee and evaluated on the basis of their novelty and/or significance and/or clarity of presentation.
 Reading these tips and rules will help you craft a proposal that stands out and increase its chances of getting accepted.

 ## We’re looking forward to receiving your best proposals!